 Tip 1.
 Check Apple System Status Page

-iPhone photos not uploading to iCloud problem may occur because of outages.
+The uploading problem may occur because of outages.
 Apple sometimes does routine maintenance on specific iCloud services.
-You can open a web browser and go to Apple System Status Page to have a check if there are interruptions of iCloud.
+You can open a web browser and go to the Apple System Status Page to check if there are interruptions of iCloud.
 If you see a red dot meaning the service is down, just be patient and wait for Apple to fix it.

 Tip 2.
 Hard Reset Your iPhone

 This is one basic step when you meet any problems.
-Force restart can help clear the data cache and fix minor glitches that cause the iPhone photos not uploading to iCloud issue.
+Force restart can help clear the data cache and fix minor glitches that cause the issue.

 ● Force restart iPhone 8 and later with Face ID: